 Simple Harmonic Motion in a Spring-Mass System

 AbstractMany things in nature are periodic: the seasons of the year, the phases of the moon, the vibration of a violin string, and the beating of the human heart.
 In each of these cases, the events occur in repeated cycles, or periods.
 In this project, you will investigate the periodic motion of a spring, using a mini Slinky®.
-You can also measure the motion of your spring using Google's Science Journal app.
+You can also measure the motion of your spring using a smartphone equipped with a sensor app.
 Basic physics will then allow you to determine the Hooke's Law spring constant.
 Your analysis will also yield the effective mass of the spring, a factor that is important in real-world engineering applications.

 David Whyte, PhD, Science Buddies

 Slinky® is a registered trademark of Poof-Slinky, Inc.